ryangreenio/personal/pages/about.md

 eleventyNavigation:
   key: About
   order: 1
-og:image: /static/img/travel.JPG
+image: /static/img/travel.JPG
 ---

 ### TL;DRs
 - 5+ years in marketing
-- Loves SEO, Data & Analytics
+- Loves SEO, data & analytics
-- Open to freelance opportunities
+- Open to new opportunities

 I’m Ryan - SEO’er by day, traveller by any free time I get.

 For the past 3 years I’ve worked remotely for some awesome companies including Picked, eSynergy Solutions, and most recently Reliably.

 When I am not working, I am planning my next travel adventure with my wife.
-You’ll often find us disagreeing on how many retrievers is too many to own.
+You’ll often find us disagreeing on how many golden retrievers is too many to own.

-3 of the coolest things I’ve ever done: jumped out of an aeroplane; worked in New Zealand for 16 months and 3D printed a robot that could tell you my resume.
+3 of the bravest things I’ve done: jumping out of an aeroplane; working abroad in New Zealand and cave diving in Mexico.

 ![Travel Ryan Green](/static/img/travel.JPG "travel adventure Ryan ")